Watch the highlight video from 2018 to get a taste.

 In order to maximize space, families and couples have a few options.
 You may separate your family and stay in the men’s and women’s cabins with other men and women of Antioch.
 Or, you could stay together as a family and share a cabin with friends who are willing.
 If you are interested in either of those options, please note it in your registration.
 The default is to be housed with your spouse/family in your own space.
 If you make no comment on your registration, you will get the default option.

 Each of the housing options will be reserved in the order we receive registrations.

 How old must children be to come?
 What about pets?

-Are they your kids?
+Are they your kids or your kids’ friends?
 Then they can come!
 We will have a nursery for babies and toddlers available during the sessions (run by amazing Shamineau staff!), and we will help parents coordinate nap times so bring a baby monitor if you have one that’s easy to transport.
-However, if you leave your newborns at home with a friend or extended family, you may have more free time at the retreat.

 No family pets are allowed at Shamineau.

 Shamineau boasts great, quality food served buffet style.
 If you have any dietary or allergy concerns, please note those under Medical Notes in your registration.
 The chefs will accommodate just about everything, and we will confirm with them ahead of time.
 Shamineau does have several high chairs available for our littlest guests.